grycap/oscar-landing/content/english/blog/post-oscar-text-to-speech.md

 #### STEP 1.2: Use OSCAR-CLI to Deploy the Service

-To deploy the service use the command:
+To deploy the service, use the command:
 ```sh
 oscar-cli apply tts.yaml
 ```